yacubus-bishcus/SmartStocks/README.md

      --smtp-password yourpassword
    ```

-   An Excel workbook containing the expected price path and standard deviation will be written to `output/`, and the summary email will be
+   An Excel workbook containing the expected price path, standard deviation, standard error of the mean, and 5th–95th percentile bands will be written to `output/`, and the summary email will be
    sent with the workbook attached.
 Provide `--no-email` (and omit the email arguments) to skip the SMTP step for local runs.

 ## Saving forecasts without email